Considering Graduate School in Sociology?

 Test scores.
 Most schools require that you take one or more standardized admissions exams before they decide upon your application.
 The GRE (Graduate Record Examination), GMAT (Graduate Management Admission Test), MCAT (Medical College Admission Test), and LSAT (Law School Admission Test) are among the more common standardized tests.
 The school’s catalog will specify which test you need and will often give some indication of the score needed to be competitive for the program.

 Due to increased competition for admission and financial assistance, it will work to your advantage to take the appropriate standardized test early in your application process.
 Test registration deadlines are well in advance of the actual test dates, and most are given only a few times a year.

-Information bulletins with test dates and application procedures are available from the testing services listed below, as well as at the Placement and Career Planning Center.
+Information bulletins with test dates and application procedures are available from the testing services listed below.

 Generally, you should plan to take the test approximately one year prior to matriculation.

 Policies regarding taking the test more than once, whether scores are averaged or if the highest score alone is considered, and other related issues vary from institution to institution.
 It is appropriate to ask about the policy.

 Personal interviews.
 Some graduate and professional schools will grant an interview as part of the application process.
 The interview gives the admissions committee an opportunity to determine if there is a match between what their institution has to offer.